 - Make sure to shut off any power to the area including electricity and gas.
 Do not enter the flooded area while the power is on.
 If you’re not sure how to disconnect your power source call a qualified electrician before entering the area and starting any clean-up.

 - Unless the water is caused by a storm and heavy rainfall take action as soon as you detect flooding.
 Check for burst pipes and if this is the culprit turn off your main water supply immediately.
 Call a qualified restoration provider to start the cleanup as quickly as possible.
+This may include looking into services such as Du-West Foundation Repair and surveyors to see if there has been significant damage to your house’s structure.

 - Don’t touch electrical items even if the power is off.
 It’s best to let the electrical items dry in place and refer to an electrician or qualified repair technician to determine the amount of damage.